Last Updated: October 28, 2021

 for undergraduate courses.
 The postgraduate courses still have to be paid for by domestic students (if they choose to pursue the same).

 International undergraduate students may have to pay anywhere between €10,000 to €56,000, depending on their course and the location of the university.
 As for international postgraduate students, the tuition cost ranges between €10,000 to €36,000.
 However, Irish universities do provide a wide range of scholarships to help international students get into their desired courses.

 One of the most important factors for international students to be aware of is the transition of currency between their home country and Ireland.
 This information is not always consistent as the rates seem to be affected by a lot of factors, hence, it is advisable to check the conversion rate frequently.
 It is important to keep in mind that the currency of Ireland 4is not

 Irish pounds.
 In 1999, the Republic of Ireland changed its currency to Euros

-The most recent conversion rate is: 1 U.S. dollar is equal to about 0.85 Euros.
+.
+The most recent conversion rate from USD to Euro is 1 U.S. dollar = 0.86 Euro.

 - The Cliffs of Moher

 - Dublin’s Grafton Street

 - The Ring of Kerry (Iveragh Peninsula)